-- TGSI's shall be laid as per Fig: 3.14 on various junctions including '+' 'L', 'T', 'Y' and 'X' types of configurations for directional and warning indicators. - 4.
-Care must be taken to ensure that there are no obstacles, such as trees, poles or uneven surfaces, along the route traversed by the guidance blocks. - 5.
-Also, there should be clear headroom of at least 2.1 meters height above the tactile guidance blocks, free of protruding objects such as overhanging tree branches and signage, along the entire length of the walk.
+- routes for internal mobility and navigation in all building typologies.
+TGSI's also require to be extended strategically into washrooms to guide access to atleast one WC cubicle, urinal and a wash basin. - 3.
+TGSI's shall be laid as per Fig: 3.14 on various junctions including '+' 'L', 'T', 'Y' and 'X' types of configurations for directional and warning indicators. - Care must be taken to ensure that there are no obstacles, such as trees, poles or uneven surfaces, along the route traversed by the guidance blocks. - 5.
+Also, there should be clear headroom of at least 2.1 meters height above the tactile guidance blocks, free

-- 6. Two rows of tactile warning indicators should be installed across the entire width of the designated accessible pathway, before intersections, building entrances, obstacles such as trees, and each time the walkway changes direction. - 7.
+- of protruding objects such as overhanging tree branches and signage, along the entire length of the walk. - 6.
+Two rows of tactile warning indicators should be installed across the entire width of the designated accessible pathway, before intersections, building entrances, obstacles such as trees, and each time the walkway changes direction. - 7.
 Warning blocks could be placed 300 mm at the beginning and end of the ramps & stairs, at landings and entrance to any door.
 However, it does require contextual planning to lay TGSI's in diverse built environments to ensure saftey for persons with visual impairment.

-Photo Credits: Dr. Gaurav Raheja
+Image 3.18 Tactile pavers road layout Photo Credits: Dr. Gaurav Raheja